 According to the Department of Education, this benefit is only extended to federally held loans.
-Loans serviced by UHEAA are held under the Federal Family Education Loan (FFEL) Program and do not currently qualify for the National Emergency Forbearance.
+Loans serviced by UHEAA are held under the Federal Family Education Loan (FFEL) Program and do not currently qualify for the automatic National Emergency Forbearance.
 However, additional postponement or repayment options may be available to you during this time of uncertainty.
-Please see the COVID‐ 19 Natural Disaster Forbearance FAQ above for more information regarding this postponement.
+Please see Forbearance Due to COVID-19 Questions above.

 How can I take advantage of the Administrative Forbearance the President mentioned if I have FFELP loans?

-You could consolidate your current FFELP loans into a Direct loan, which would then allow you to be eligible to receive this forbearance.
-Please be advised, the general timeline for consolidations is up to 90 days.
+You could consolidate your current FFELP loans into a Direct loan, which would make you eligible for this forbearance.
+Please be advised that the general timeline for consolidation is up to 90 days.

-What options are available to me if I am in need of student loan relief during COVID-19 and I do not want to apply for the COVID‐19 Natural Disaster Forbearance?
+What options are available to me if I am in need of student loan relief during COVID-19 and I do not want to apply for a forbearance?

 Unemployment Deferment: This is a 6-month postponement of your payments.
-You can qualify for this deferment if you are either working less than 30 hours a week, actively seeking full-time work, and registered/willing to register with an employment seeking agency or receiving unemployment benefits.
+You can qualify for this deferment if you are working less than 30 hours a week, actively seeking full-time work, and registered/willing to register with an employment seeking agency, OR you are receiving unemployment benefits.
 If you are receiving unemployment benefits, documentation within the last 60 days is required.

 If I receive a forbearance, am I able to continue making payments if I can afford to?

 Yes!
-If you have any outstanding interest your payments will go towards covering that interest.
+If you have any outstanding interest, your payments will be applied to that interest first.
 Once the interest has been satisfied, the remaining payment will go directly to your principal balance.
 Payments can be made through your online account or over the phone.